 Washington State Department of Fish & Wildlife offers a variety of information about wildlife viewing with various guides and maps, including this Western Washington Interstate 5 Wildlife Viewing Map.

-Audubon in the Puget Sound region
+Audubon chapters in the Puget Sound region

 (Listed roughly north to south throughout the region)